 “Oh yes, you did, my son. …You brought back a story of kindness and love and consideration for others …truly THE MOST WONDERFUL THING OF ALL.
 You’ll make a fine husband for my daughter.”

 Challenge stories with three seekers and one winner have been told for centuries and often include unexpected lessons about paying attention to human values, about relating to others with respect and kindness.
 Don’t, for example, assume that the ugly little old woman in a fairy tale is someone who can be ignored or treated badly.
 She may hold the secret knowledge and the magical power that are often found in very ordinary places.
 Being handsome or very accomplished or having wealth or high status is not necessarily the key to a good life.
-Whether choosing a husband or making other kinds of decisions, considering what is compassionate works well.
+Whether choosing your prince or princess, or making other kinds of decisions, considering what is compassionate works well.

 * * *